Trikke/android-sqlite-generator/README.md

 // Every view is defined between VIEW and ENDVIEW
 // you can define join type with (TYPE=xxx)
+// only "select" and "from" are mandatory.
+Other configurations translate directly to their SQL counterparts.
 // a select is defined in 2 or 3 columns with "select" "tablename.columnname" "AS name"
-// select values from tables and join on the same column in all tables
+// join values from tables on the same column in all tables
 // order by is defined in 2 or 3 columns with "order" "tablename.columnname" "ASC/DESC"
 // grouping is defined in 2 columns with "group" "tablename.columnname" VIEW User	(TYPE=INNER JOIN)